 The arts can provide powerful ways to challenge, inform and engage people in conversations about global challenges.
-As well, it's vital that we understand people's underlying world views, psychology, values and behaviour as these play a key role in shaping their attitudes to climate change, the energy transistion and disaster solutions.
+It’s also vital we understand people's underlying worldviews, psychology, values and behaviour as these play a key role in shaping their attitudes to climate change, energy transitions and disaster solutions.

 Insights into these perspectives can inform how we communicate about these challenges and understand the variety of responses to them.
 Framing climate solutions in ways that engage with the worldviews of target audiences will help to foster community consensus and empowerment in collectively responding to climate change in socially just and sustainable ways.